cthoyt/cthoyt.github.io/_posts/2021/2021-10-07-biopragmatics-glossary.md

 ---

-There are a lot of terms that I've been throwing around when talking about the Bioregistry, so this blog post is a first draft of a gloassary of all of them.
+There are a lot of terms that I've been throwing around when talking about the Bioregistry, so this blog post is a first draft of a glossary of all of them.

 Later, I will revise this further and put it either on the Bioregistry website, or make a totally new repo on the